H-1B Processing and Filing Fees

 USCIS base filing fees

-USCIS filing fees are USD $460 for all H-1B petitions and USD $370 for dependents already in the US who need to obtain or extend H-4 status.
-You must pay the USD $460 filing fee, but you may require the employee to assume the USD $370 fee for his/her dependents.
+The basic USCIS filing fee of USD $460 applies to all H-1B petitions.
+The department must pay the USD $460 filing fee, but you may require the employee to assume the filing fee for their dependents.
 There is never an obligation for the employer to pay dependent-related immigration fees.

 USD $500 USCIS "anti-fraud" fee